zoriya/Kyoo/chart/README.md

 # Kyoo Helm Chart
-Kyoo consists of multiple interconnected workloads, leveraging a variety of technologies including Postgres, and RabbitMQ.
+Kyoo consists of multiple interconnected workloads, leveraging a variety of technologies including Postgres.
 This helm chart is designed to simplify configurations for basic setups while offering advanced customization options.
 Naming and opinionation aims to follow structures described in [diagrams](../DIAGRAMS.md).

 # Examples
 ## Quickstart